ncgeary/weather_app/README.md

-This project is an introduction to use an open API.
+Introduction project using the Leaflet and OpenStreetMap API's to create a weather website.